 The Live at Fillmore West albums are a jubilant study in musical communication, of instinctively finding a groove and building the intensity.
 Three-minute songs are stretched out to 10 minutes without any sense of overindulgence.
 These players were having a blast and the audience knew it, cheering them on with near-religious zeal.
 Listen to King Curtis today if you can.
 Play the records in order — Curtis first, then Franklin — and don’t dwell on the stupidity of the tragedy that took him away.
 Listen to just how alive King Curtis was five months before his death.
 Breathe in that thick saxophone smoke and dream of what might have been.

-(This is an early draft of an excerpt from “All Over the Map: True Heroes of Texas Music,” which profiles 42 pioneers from the Lone Star State.)
+(This is an excerpt from “All Over the Map: True Heroes of Texas Music,” which profiles 42 pioneers from the Lone Star State.)